 What can I use instead of Epsom salt?
 (9 alternatives)

-In this article, we will answer the question “What can I use instead of Epsom salt?”, and what are the health benefits of using Epsom salt?
+In this article, we will answer the question “What can I use instead of Epsom salt?”, and discuss the alternatives to Epsom salt depending on its use.

-You can use sea salt as an alternative if you do not have Epsom salt available.
-Similar to Epsom salt, sea salt has exfoliating properties and also moisturizes the skin when mixed with oil.
+You can use sea salt from the Dead Sea or lactulose instead of Epsom salt.
+Similar to Epsom salt, sea salt from the Dead Sea has exfoliating properties and also moisturizes the skin when mixed with oil (3).

 Epsom salt is the common name for magnesium sulfate.
 It is widely known for its exfoliating properties and health benefits like enhanced sleep and reduced fatigue.
-It is never recommended to consume Epsom salt orally.
+Due to the possible risks, it must be used with caution and under medical assistance, if Epsom salt is taken orally, although it has been commonly used to treat constipation (8).

-Sea salt and table salt can be used as a foot soak and bath salt instead of Epsom salt.
-The fine grains of sea salt or table salt exfoliate, cleanse and hydrate the skin.
-Sea salt is also effective to get rid of patchy and scaly skin that occurs due to psoriasis.
+Sea salt from the Dead Sea can be used as a foot soak and bath salt instead of Epsom salt.
+The fine grains also contain Magnesium in its composition and are effective to exfoliate, cleanse and hydrate the skin.
+Sea salt containing magnesium is also effective to get rid of patchy and scaly skin that occurs due to psoriasis.
 It helps rejuvenate skin.

 The benefits of bathing in salt water, especially solutions prepared from the Dead Sea salts, have nourished the body and soul of humans since antiquity.
 The putative benefits of bathing in Dead Sea salts have been attributed to the magnesium in the sea composition, not the sodium or potassium (3).